 - A corporation, etc. which is the major shareholder*2 of Brother Industries, Ltd.

 - A corporation, etc. of which Brother Industries, Ltd. etc. is the major shareholder

 - A corporation, etc. which paid Brother Industries, Ltd. etc. an amount of money that is more than two percent of the consolidated net sales of Brother Industries, Ltd. during the business year concerned

 - A corporation, etc. which received either ten million yen as annual payment or a payment equal to two percent of the consolidated net sales of said corporation, etc., whichever is larger, from Brother Industries, Ltd. etc. during the relevant business year

 - A corporation/organization, etc. which obtained more than ten million yen as annual payment or a payment more than two percent of the gross income or recurring revenue of said corporation/organization, etc. whichever is larger, from Brother Industries, Ltd. as a donation or grant during the applicable business year

-- A consultant, accounting specialist, or a legal expert who currently receives or received within the past five years either a payment of more than two percent of the net sales of the business year or ten million yen, whichever is higher, from Brother Industries, Ltd., etc. (excluding the remuneration of officers).
+A consultant, accounting specialist, or a legal expert who currently receives or received within the past three years either a payment of more than two percent of the net sales of the business year or ten million yen, whichever is higher, from Brother Industries, Ltd., etc. (excluding the remuneration of officers).